winitzki/scall/tutorial/programming_dhall.md

 We will now show how to implement constructors for Church-encoded data, how to perform aggregations (or "folds"), and how to implement pattern matching.

 For simplicity, we now consider an ordinary Church-encoded type `C = ∀(r : Type) → (F r → r) → r` defined via a recursion scheme `F`.
-Later, we will see that the same techniques work for Church-encoded type constructors and other more complicated types.
+Later we will see that the same techniques work for Church-encoded type constructors and other more complicated types.

 An important requirement is that the recursion scheme `F` should be a _covariant_ type constructor.
 If this is not so, Church encoding does not work as expected.